fastify/fastify/docs/Serverless.md

 }
 ```

-When executed in your lambda function we don't need to listen to a specific port,
+When executed in your lambda function we do not need to listen to a specific port,
 so we just export the wrapper function `init` in this case.
 The [`lambda.js`](https://www.fastify.io/docs/latest/Serverless/#lambda-js) file will use this export.